I admit that I was pretty late to the email marketing game with my blog.

 Mailerlite is another provider I use for my email list (a different list).

-Although there are several email marketing companies that have no charge, I think Mailerlite is the best free email newsletter service if you are just growing your blog and want something intuitive.
+Although there are several email marketing companies that have no charge, I think Mailerlite is the best email newsletter service if you are just growing your blog and want something intuitive.

 Mailerlite is free for up to 1000 subscribers and then very cheap even after that.

 How to get people to sign up for your email list

 The easiest way to get people to sign up for your email list is to offer an incentive.

 The most popular opt-ins are freebies such as a PDF or free printable.

 Free mini email courses also work well as does offering exclusive content to subscribers only.